RRS James Cook

 RRS James Cook Wiki

-RRS James Cook ship's superstructure was built by the Norwegian shipbuilder "Flekkefjord Slipp and Maskinfabrikk AS".
+RRS James Cook’s superstructure was built by the Norwegian shipbuilder "Flekkefjord Slipp and Maskinfabrikk AS."
 The hull was constructed at the Gdansk Shipyard (in Gdansk Poland).

 The vessel’s design was developed by the Alesund Norway-based company Skipsteknisk (also the designer of RRS Discovery).

-The ship was christened in February 2007 by godmother HRH Anne Elizabeth Alice Louise (Princess Royal).
+The ship was christened in February 2007 by her godmother, HRH Anne Elizabeth Alice Louise (Princess Royal).

-This top-notch scientific research ship operates on worldwide scientific cruise itineraries.
-It specializes in measurements related to oceanic marine life (ecosystems) and seismic surveys (underwater earthquakes).
-In March 2007, while operating in the Caribbean Sea, the James Cook ship discovered the world's deepest undersea volcanic vents.
-Another important discovery was made in September 2015.
-While studying the Whittard Canyon's seabed (Bay of Biscay), the ship pictured the first blue whale (baleen whales) in British waters since these northeast Atlantic marine mammals were almost hunted to extinction.
+This state-of-the-art scientific research vessel operates worldwide scientific expeditions.
+She specializes in research related to marine ecosystems and seismic surveys (underwater earthquakes).
+In March 2007, while operating in the Caribbean Sea, RRS James Cook discovered some of the world’s deepest undersea volcanic vents.
+Another significant discovery was made in September 2015.
+While studying the seabed of Whittard Canyon (Bay of Biscay), she recorded the first sighting of a blue whale (a baleen whale) in British waters since these northeast Atlantic marine mammals were nearly hunted to extinction.